PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch05/Readme.md

 `sql-password` needs to match the name passed with `AddSqlServer`, and `-password` suffixed.
 Remember to delete the `codebreaker-sql-data` volume if this exists with the previous password.

-Another option is to retrieve the password as paramter, and assign it to `AddSqlServer` (as done in this chapter in the book):
+Another option is to retrieve the password as parameter, and assign it to `AddSqlServer`:

 ```csharp
 var sqlPassword = builder.AddParameter("SqlPassword", secret: true);